ns96/SCKTalk/README.md

 ![SH-H3](SH-H3.jpg)

-The USB cable's wire positions will need to be adjusted to match the UART adpaters (green->Tx, white->RX, Red->Vcc, Black->Gnd).
+The USB cable's wire positions will need to be adjusted to match the UART adpater's (green->TX, white->RX, Red->Vcc, Black->Gnd).

 ## Installing and Running
 ![SCKTalk](SCKTalk.png)

-Inorder to run the SCKTalk application, first install the Java 8 JRE.
-The Java 11 JRE should work as well, but it hasn't been tested.
+Inorder to run the SCKTalk application (Windows/Linux), first install the Java 8 or above JRE.

-1. Download the SCKTalk.jar and place it in a directory of your choice.
+1. Download the SCKTalk.zip, and unzip it in a directory of your choice.
-2. Open the terminal program and go to the directory where in the SCKTalk.jar was placed.
+2. Open the terminal program and go to the SCKTalk directory.
 3. Run the application by typing the following command: java -jar SCKTalk.jar
 4. Once the application is running, select the correct comm port and SCK version from the dropdowns.
 5. Next press the "CONNECT" button.
 A message in the console area should indicate if connection was successful.